DmitriyProvatorov/History-HTML5-HistoryX/README.md

 				   //Sending inquiry
 				  }
-				 In a case if you in the answer receive a content for what at an insert in the document too it is necessary HISTORY functionality, Do not forget продублировать in the end function processing the answer: historyX.start (param1, param2, [param3]);
+				 In a case if you in the answer receive a content for what at an insert in the document too it is necessary HISTORY functionality, Do not forget to duplicate in the end of function processing the answer: historyX.start (param1, param2, [param3]);
 			    The param3-list of roots of a site divided by a comma.
 An example - "http://mySite,http://www.mySite2,mySite3,mySite4/".
 			  Use/not use ' http:// ', ' www is supposed. ', ' a closing slash ' in roots.